microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Kubernetes.md

         > **Note:** This deployment uses Namespace ag1.
 If you'd like to use a different namespace, replace the namespace name "ag1" with a name of your choosing.

     2. Deploy SQL Server pods using the `SQL_Server_Deployment.yaml` file.
 Deploy the SQL Server pods in the same namespace as the previous step.
-The default deployment used namespace *ag1*.
+The default deployment uses namespace *ag1*.
 If you are using a different namespace, open the `SQL_Server_Deployment.yaml` file and replace **ALL** occurrences of "ag1".

         `Kubectl apply -f <"Localtion of SQL Server Deployment YAML file"> -n ag1`